xMakerx/GitHubPortfolio/README.md

 ## Project Index
 1. AutoUHCHub (A large-scale automatic ultra hardcore hub for BungeeCord)
-2. Cog Invasion Online (screenshots & Java launcher and login server programs only) 2a.
+2. Cog Invasion Online (screenshots & Java launcher and login server program source codes only) 2a.
 Login Server **Java** project that utilitizes MySQL and HikariCP to handle login traffic.
   2b.
 Launcher (**Java** project that connects to a host (*Login Server*) and allows users to login and download necessary game files)
 3. CraftRP (An incomplete Minecraft adaptation of Garry's Mod's DarkRP gamemode)